ORSERDU logo

 • Number of PFS events: 62 (54%) with ORSERDU vs 78 (69%) with fulvestrant or AI1

 • A statistically significant PFS was observed in the ITT population and in the subgroup of patients with ESR1-mutated mBC.
-The exploratory PFS analysis in the 250 patients (52%) without ESR1 mutations showed a HR of 0.86 (95% CI: 0.63-1.19); thus, improvement in the ITT population was primarily attributed to the results seen in the patients with ESR1-mutated mBC1
+The exploratory PFS analysis in the 250 patients (52%) without ESR1 mutations showed an HR of 0.86 (95% CI: 0.63-1.19), suggesting that the improvement observed in the ITT population was primarily driven by outcomes in patients with ESR1-mutated mBC1

 Female ESR1-mutated mBC patient treated with ORSERDU®

-More than 12,000 patients with ESR1-mutated mBC have been treated with ORSERDU3
+More than 16,000 patients with ESR1-mutated mBC have been treated with ORSERDU in the US3

-AI, aromatase inhibitor; CI, confidence interval; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; HCP, healthcare professional; HR, hazard ratio; ITT, intent to treat; mBC, metastatic breast cancer; mPFS, median progression-free survival; NE, not estimable; PFS, progression-free survival.
+aBC, advanced breast cancer; AI, aromatase inhibitor; CI, confidence interval; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; HR, hazard ratio; ITT, intent to treat; mBC, metastatic breast cancer; mPFS, median progression-free survival; NE, not estimable; PFS, progression-free survival.

 About endpoints

-Exploratory post hoc analysis8.6 months mPFS in patients treated with prior ET + CDK4/6i for 12 months or more7
+In an exploratory post hoc analysis ORSERDU: 8.6 months mPFS in patients treated with prior ET + CDK4/6i for ≥12 months7

-Results of this exploratory post hoc analysis are descriptive but not conclusive of efficacy, are not controlled for type 1 error, and require cautious interpretation.
+Results of exploratory post hoc analyses are descriptive but not conclusive of efficacy, are not controlled for type 1 error, and require cautious interpretation.
 Small patient numbers can be a limitation of subgroup analyses and could represent chance findings.

 Exploratory post hoc analysis: mPFS in patients with prior ET + CDK4/6i FOR ≥12 months

-Patients treated with prior ET + CDK4/6i for 6 months or more may still benefit from ORSERDU8†
+An exploratory post hoc analysis of EMERALD suggests that patients treated with prior ET + CDK4/6i for ≥6 but <12 months may still benefit from ORSERDU8*

 AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; CI, confidence interval; ET, endocrine therapy; HR, hazard ratio; mPFS, median progression-free survival; PFS, progression-free survival.

-Exploratory post hoc analysismPFS in clinically relevant patient types
+In an exploratory post hoc analysisORSERDU: mPFS in clinically relevant patient types7

-EXPLORATORY POST HOC ANALYSIS: mPFS In SUBGROUPS OF PATIENTS WITH ESR1-MUTATED TUMORS AND PRIOR ET + CDK4/6i For ≥12 MONTHS7
+PATIENT SUBGROUPS TREATED WITH PRIOR ET + CDK4/6i FOR ≥12 MONTHS7

 mPFS, months